bigeasy/destructible/README.md

 At the very least, it provides the functionality of `Promise.allSettled()` but with dependencies, error handling and reporting, and cancellation.

+At the very most it is a framework for structured concurrency.

+## Living `README.md`

-This `README.md` is also a unit test using the Proof unit test framework.
+This `README.md` is also a unit test using the [Proof](https://github.com/bigeasy/proof) unit test framework.
 We'll use the Proof `okay` function to assert out statements in the readme.
 A Proof unit test generally looks like this.

 ```javascript
 require('proof')(4, async okay => {